Print

 2. Make the glaze.

 Add 4 tbsp of maple syrup.
-Once the butter is completely melted, stir well and heat until it comes to a simmer and then turn off the heat.
+Once the butter is completely melted, stir well and heat until it comes to a simmer.
+Let it simmer for about 1 minute and then turn off the heat.

 3. Prep the chicken.

-Pour about a third of the glaze over the chicken, making sure that you’ve completely coated the chicken (I put gloves on one hand and smear the sauce everywhere to make sure it gets all over the chicken).
+Pour about a third of the glaze over the chicken, making sure that you’ve completely coated the chicken.
+Sometimes I put gloves on one hand and smear the sauce everywhere to make sure it gets all over the chicken.

 4. Pop that chicken in the oven.

-Pour 1/2 of the remaining sauce over the chicken, covering the surface area of the chicken as well as you can.
+Pour 1/2 of the remaining glaze over the chicken, covering the surface area of the chicken as well as you can.
 Then pop it back in the oven and roast it for another 20 minutes.
-Take it out after 20minutes, pour the rest of the sauce over it, and temp the chicken — it probably needs 10-20 more minutes of cooking.
-It’s finished when a thermometer inserted deep into the breast reaches 155F (just make sure you don’t push the thermometer all the way into the cavity and get a faulty reading — this is surprisingly easy to do with a small chicken!).
+Take it out after 20 minutes, pour the rest of the sauce over it, and temp the chicken.
+It probably needs 10-20 more minutes of cooking.
+It’s finished when a thermometer inserted deep into the breast reaches 155F.
+Make sure you don’t push the thermometer all the way into the cavity and get a faulty reading — this is surprisingly easy to do with a small chicken!

 Then take it out and let it rest for 10 min.